 The “NET_SCORE” should be calculated as [0,1] as well, as a weighted sum.
 You should choose the weights based on Sarah’s priorities, and explain your choice.

-Should exit 0.
+Should exit 0 on success.

 "./run test", which runs a test suite and exits 0 if everything is working.